-The information provided here is meant to give you a general idea of what to expect from each of these medicines.
+The information provided here is meant to give you a general idea of what to expect from each of these medications.
 Only the most common side effects are included, so ask your doctor if there are any precautions specific to your case.
-Use each of these medicines as recommended by your doctor or according to the instructions provided with the medicines.
+Use each of these medications as recommended by your doctor or according to the instructions provided with the medications.
 If you have further questions about usage or side effects, contact your doctor.

-The use of some of the most commonly prescribed medicines is designed to assist with some of the symptoms that the tumor or the treatment can cause.
+The use of some of the most commonly prescribed medications are designed to assist with some of the symptoms that the tumor or the treatment can cause.

-Cortisone-like drugs are used to reduce brain swelling.
+Corticosteroid drugs are used to reduce brain swelling.
 Swelling is common with brain tumors.
 Dexamethasone is most often used.
-It is given by mouth or by IV.
+It is given by mouth or IV.
 Decreasing swelling associated with brain tumors is the most effective way to decrease head pain.

 Steroids also increase your risk of developing

-.
-Often, your doctor will place you on an additional medicine to decrease this risk.
+ulcers.
+Often, your doctor will place you on an additional medication to decrease this risk.
 Steroids are also associated with joint aching and an increased risk for

-Dexamethasone for brain swelling is usually used short-term, avoiding the majority of side effects.
-Your doctor will often taper you off the steroids slowly.
+Medications to control brain swelling are usually used short-term, avoiding the majority of side effects.
+Your doctor will often taper you off the corticosteroids slowly.

-Your doctor will choose an anti-epileptic medicine based on the potential benefits and the risks of side effects.
-The potential interactions with your other medicine will also be considered.
+Anticonvulsants are chosen based on the potential benefits and the risks of side effects.
+The potential interactions with your other medication will also be considered.
 In any given case, one may work better than another.

-Many of the anti-epileptic medicine have the potential to interact with your other medicine, including chemotherapies.
+Many of these medications have the potential to interact with your other medications, including chemotherapies.

 constipationLiver and bone marrow damageGum swellingRespiratory inflammations

-Acetaminophen (Tylenol) is the common pain killer used for mild to moderate pain.
+Acetaminophen is the common pain killer used for mild-to-moderate pain.
 Possible side effects include allergic reactions that damage blood cells or cause rashes.
 Overdoses can damage the liver.
-Because brain tumors grow, a medicine that works at first may not do so as the tumor enlarges.
-Doses may have to be increased or stronger medicines used.
+Because brain tumors grow, a medication that works at first may not do so as the tumor enlarges.
+Doses may have to be increased or stronger medications used.